explodinglabs/superstack/docs/gettingstarted.md

 cd myapp
 ```

-**Recommended:** Change this clone to point "origin" to your own repository
+### Recommended: Change this clone to point "origin" to your own hosted repository
-account:

 ```sh
 git remote rename origin upstream